We spent a few days in Faro, in the Algarve region of southern Portugal.

 Riding up from Córdoba took us through some rich farmland with fields of wheat, pasture, olives, oranges, grapes, fat cattle, everything in abundance.
 The route took us all the way to Seville and then around the edge of it.
 There were a few landmarks which we could make out from our previous visit.

-There’s three types of roads in Portugal, Toll, National and complimentary.
-Toll roads are high quality dual lane high speed roads with a speed limit of 120 kph.
+There are three types of roads in Portugal, Toll, National and complimentary.
+Toll roads are high-quality dual lane high-speed roads with a speed limit of 120 kph.
 National roads are single lane highways, with passing lanes on hills usually old quality with a speed limit of 100 kph outside of towns.
 The last of course is complimentary roads.
-What can I say about complimentary roads, well I certainly can’t compliment them, they’re like the bottom end of B roads.
+What can I say about complimentary roads, well I certainly can’t compliment them, they’re at the bottom end of B-roads.
 Well leaving the toll road that’s where we ended up taking the long way down country lanes and through every little village.

 We also visited the little towns of Olhão to the east and Loule to the north which were nice little towns, where everything was in preparation for the 25th of April celebration, which commemorates the Carnation Revolution when Portugal celebrates the overthrow of the fascist government.

 Tomorrow we head northeast to the town of Reguengos de Monsarez close to the Spanish Border.